Western world: Modern definitions

 The exact scope of the Western world is somewhat subjective in nature, depending on whether cultural, economic, spiritual or political criteria are employed.
 It is a generally accepted Western view to recognize the existence of at least three "major worlds" (or "cultures", or "civilizations"), broadly in contrast with the Western: the Eastern world, the Arab and the African worlds, with no clearly specified boundaries.
 Additionally, Latin American and Orthodox European worlds are sometimes either a sub-civilization within Western civilization or separately considered "akin" to the West.

 Many anthropologists, sociologists and historians oppose "the West and the Rest" in a categorical manner.
 The same has been done by Malthusian demographers with a sharp distinction between European and non-European family systems.
 Among anthropologists, this includes Durkheim, Dumont, and Lévi-Strauss.

-Since the fall of the iron curtain the following countries are generally accepted as the Western world: the United States, Canada; the countries of the European Union plus the UK, Norway, Iceland and Switzerland; Australia and New Zealand.